 Below are some tips and suggestions to help you make the most out of your night skiing experience at Grouse Mountain.

-TIP #1: If you just want to see movies in the theatre, play in the snow, check out the Light Walk and/or have fun in the Sliding Zone, plus you want to enjoy dinner and the fabulous view, don’t forget that admission to the mountain, the ride up in the tram and most of the activities other than skiing and snowboarding are free with advance reservations at the Observatory Restaurant.
+TIP #1: If you just want to see movies in the theatre, play in the snow, check out the Light Walk and/or have fun in the Sliding Zone, plus you want to enjoy dinner and the fabulous view, there is something important you need to know.
+Admission to the mountain, the ride up in the tram and most of the activities other than skiing, snowboarding and Sliding Zone are free with advanced reservations at the Observatory Restaurant.

 TIP #2: Go night skiing when there is clear visibility as it’s the evening views of Vancouver and the city lights that make Grouse Mountain at night one of Vancouver’s best places to be!